kaltura/nginx-vod-module/README.md

 `<basename>[<fileparams>][<trackparams>].<extension>`

 Where:
-* basename + extension - packager specific (the list below applies to the default settings):
+* basename + extension - the set of options is packager specific (the list below applies to the default settings):
   * dash - manifest.mpd
   * hds - manifest.f4m
   * hls master playlist - master.m3u8